Pinterest is an awesome traffic source for blogs - and yet many new bloggers completely ignore Pinterest marketing. Big mistake!

-When you begin to see how Pinterest is used, you can get a better understanding of how to market your blog on Pinterest.
+When you begin to see how Pinterest is used you can get a better understanding of how to market your blog on Pinterest.

-Why Pinterest is a great traffic source for bloggers
+Why Pinterest is the best traffic source

 On the contrary, fresh pins are exactly what Pinterest wants!

 Forget about trying to pry Facebook, Instagram or Twitter users off the platform, it's not going to happen.

 Social media sites have a lot of traffic - but they aren't designed to send you any of it.
 Their number one goal is to keep you on the platform to show you more ads.